top of page

 • 9 min read

 From the very first morning, getting in and out of bed felt like a challenge I hadn’t signed up for.
 The simplest movements became lessons in patience.
-Beneath the discomfort though a surprising thing began to happen.
+Beneath the discomfort, though, a surprising thing began to happen.
 I started to learn how to work with the pain instead of fighting it.
-Pain stopped being the enemy and only a warning sign and started becoming a guide showing me exactly where I needed to slow down, breathe and pay attention.
-Resisting pain only made it worse both physically and mentally.
+Pain stopped being the enemy and became a guide, showing me exactly where I needed to slow down, breathe, and pay attention.
+Resisting pain only made it worse, both physically and mentally.

 Listening to the Body

 Every small task became a lesson.
-Each and every movement needed awareness and mindfulness.
+Each movement needed awareness and mindfulness.
 Getting into and out of bed was a carefully planned operation and was impossible for the first two nights.
-I was thankful to friends for their suggestions and each one felt like a lifeline.
-I know it sounds dramatic.
-Pain makes you focus and look for any relief possible.
-Coughing and sneezing was a definite no no!!!
-Pain made me focus on what mattered and to respect where my body was at.
+I was thankful to friends for their suggestions, and each one felt like a lifeline.
+I know it sounds dramatic, but pain makes you focus and look for any relief possible.
+Coughing and sneezing was a definite no-no!
+Pain made me focus on what mattered and respect where my body was at.

 Small Considered Steps

 These small wins were powerful reminders that progress doesn’t need to be dramatic or fast.
-Paying attention, moving with intention and honouring what your body is telling you were the key to recovering.
+Paying attention, moving with intention, and honouring what your body is telling you were the keys to recovering.

 I tried something I had read about.
-Instead of fearing the pain I approached the edge of a movement, accepted that it would hurt, and moved into it staying as relaxed as possible.
-The pain still came though the anxiety around the pain eased.
+Instead of fearing the pain, I approached the edge of a movement, accepted that it would hurt, and moved into it, staying as relaxed as possible.
+The pain still came, but the anxiety around the pain eased.
 I was working with pain rather than against it.
-I also learnt the power of rest and when not to push.
+I also learned the power of rest and when not to push.

 Injuries of the Body and Beyond

-Physical injuries are obvious, a broken rib, a sprained ankle, a pulled muscle, though life also brings other kinds of ‘invisible injuries’.
-The ones we can’t see which shape our sense of self and wellbeing and impact our lives:
+Physical injuries are obvious - a broken rib, a sprained ankle, a pulled muscle - though life also brings other kinds of ‘invisible injuries’.
+The ones we can’t see shape our sense of self and well-being and impact our lives:

 • The quiet ache of feeling not good enough.